 People like having something special, something different, according to Chris Connor, the creator of Connor Wood Bicycles.
 They are said to also appreciate the craftsmanship.
 Not a great deal of things are constructed by hand nowadays.

-It’s the unique design of wooden bicycles, and their bespoke craftsmanship of glulam laminated timber frames, that underpins their appeal, says Gregor Cuzak.
+It’s the unique design of wooden bicycles, and their bespoke craftsmanship of non-combustible cladding, that underpins their appeal, says Gregor Cuzak.
 The Slovenian co-founded Woodster Bikes after assembly woodworker Iztok Mohoric, who had recently designed a bicycle with a wooden framework.
 Mr Cuzak states that he was not interested at first, but once he saw it and took a ride, he was instantly convinced.
-He says, people were watching me like I had been driving a crazy sports car.
+He says people were watching me like I had been driving a crazy sports car.

 Like other companies in the area, Woodster is targeting clients who enjoy the finer things in life.
-Its bicycle frames are made from woods such as beech and bog oak.
+Its bicycle frames are made from woods such as beech and bog oak which can easily be spruced with suitable wood oil.
 Additionally, every customer receives a book with a story about how their personal bike was made.
 Mr Cuzak adds that they even plant a new tree in precisely the exact same place where they cut one for a bicycle.